Gamma120/minimal-web-scraper/docs/source/tutorials/minimal_web_scraper.rst

 Next
 ----

-Now, you have a working parser, you can try to write a new one for single products pages of the same site (`example <https://books.toscrape.com/catalogue/a-light-in-the-attic_1000/index.html>`_).
+Now that you have a working parser, you can try to write a new one for single products pages of the same site (`example <https://books.toscrape.com/catalogue/a-light-in-the-attic_1000/index.html>`_).
 If you need help, you can check a possible answer at the `Github repository <parser-example_>`_.